 The Fred Hutch, home of three Nobel laureates, is an independent, nonprofit research institution dedicated to the development and advancement of biomedical research to eliminate cancer and other potentially fatal diseases.
 Recognized internationally for its pioneering work in bone-marrow transplantation and immunotherapy, Fred Hutch and the UW provide a unique environment for conducting translational research and clinical care.
 The Fred Hutch, in collaboration with its clinical and research partners, the University of Washington and Seattle Children's, is a National Cancer Institute-designated comprehensive cancer center.

 The selected individual for the advertised position is expected to participate in a year-long fellowship program with the goal of becoming an expert in bone marrow transplantation and Immunotherapy.
-This position will rotate through outpatient Hematopoietic Cell Transplantation (HCT) services (autologous and allogeneic BMT, IMTX, Long Term Follow Up) and inpatient services initially as a primary care provider with increasing levels of independent patient care responsibility over the course of the year.
+This position will rotate through outpatient Hematopoietic Cell Transplantation (HCT) services (autologous and allogeneic transplant, immunotherapy, Long Term Follow Up) and on the inpatient transplant service initially as a primary care provider with increasing levels of independent patient care responsibility over the course of the year.
+Exposure to some of our unique clinical programs, including non-malignant transplantation, high risk leukemia, and survivorship, will be part of the learning experience as well.
 Approximately 75% of the year will be devoted to clinical activities with the remaining time available for the opportunity to participate in clinically focused research projects, which will be determined based on identification of mentors and projects.
 University of Washington faculty engage in teaching, research and service.

 The ideal candidate should have an interest in hematopoietic cell transplantation and/or immunotherapy and should have completed a three-year fellowship in hematology/oncology (or foreign equivalent).